-The effective cross section of resonance production is proportional to $\Gamma_{\GG}/M_R^2$ (eq.\ref{ndot}).
+Below we study the possibility of detecting narrow $C$-even resonances in the process $\GG \to R$ at $W=$4--10 \gevcc.
+The selection of resonances requires registration of all final-state particles.
+The effective cross section of resonance production is proportional to $\Gamma_{\GG}/M_R^2$ (\ref{ndot}).
 For bottomonium (\bbbar) states, this value is two orders of magnitude smaller than for charmonium (\ccbar) states.
-At the same time, the cross section of the background $\GG\ \to \rm{hadrons}$ process in this region is almost constant, $\sigma_{\GG \to \rm{hadr}}\sim 350$ nb.
-For example, the first candidate for studying is $\eta_b(9400)$ with $\GGG \sim 0.5$ keV (largest in this mass region).
-The number of hadronic events in the resonance mass $\pm \sigma_M = 50$ \mevcc region will be about 230 times larger than the number of resonances.
-In present study, we carefully consider this problem, trying to suppress background and to maximize the significance of the resonances, i.e. to increase the value of $S/\sqrt{B}$.
+At the same time, the cross section of the background $\GG\ \to hadrons$ process in this region is almost constant, $\sigma_{\GG \to \rm{hadr}}\sim 350$ nb.
+For example, the first candidate for studying is $\eta_b(9400)$ with $\GGG \sim 0.5$ keV (the largest in this mass region).
+The number of hadronic events in the resonance mass region $\pm \sigma_M$ ($\sigma_M \approx 50$ \mevcc) will be about 230 times greater than the number of resonances.

+In the present study, we carefully consider this problem, trying to suppress the background and to maximize the significance of the resonances, i.e. to increase the value $S/\sqrt{B}$.

 The procedure is the following.
 We simulate resonances and hadrons at several invariant masses, from 4 to 10 \gevcc, 100000 events of resonances and hadrons at each point.
-Final particles are registered by a detector with reasonable parameters.\; Resonances\; and\; hadrons\; are\; generated\; by\; PYTHIA~\cite{pythia}.
-Resonances are modeled as $\eta_b$, but with changed masses.
-Hadrons were modeled with a mass spread of 10\% (similar to the width of the high energy peak at the \GG collider) at the same average invariant mass as the resonance under study.
+Resonances and hadrons are generated by PYTHIA~\cite{pythia}.
+Re\-so\-nances are modeled as $\eta_b$, but with changed masses.
+Hadrons were modeled with a mass spread of 10\% (similar to the width of the high-energy peak at the \GG collider) at the same average invariant mass as the resonance under study.
 It is assumed that the peak in the luminosity distribution over invariant masses coincides with the resonance mass.
-If a hadronic event has passed all the selection conditions, but its reconstructed mass more than 20 \% lower than the average peak mass, then this is no longer a background for the studied resonance.
-There are quite a few such cases, the requirement of a small total transverse momentum cuts off all events with lost particles.
+If a hadronic event has passed all the selection conditions but its reconstructed mass is more than 20 \% lower than the average peak mass, then this is no longer a background for the studied resonance.
+There are quite a few such cases; the requirement of a small total transverse momentum cuts off all events with lost particles.

-These events passed the detector (described by GEANT4) with reasonable parameters.
-Reconstruction of narrow resonances requires the registration of all (detectable) particles.
-The avarage multiplicity is about 17 at 10 GeV.
-Particles which are undetectable (like neutrino) or can spoil the mass resolution (neutrons, etc.) are just removed from events, from neutral particles only photons are detected.
-This reduces the resonance detection efficiency by a factor of 2.5 for the 10 GeV energy region.